Skip to Main Content

 Student loans aren’t the only way to pay for college.
 Here are a few other options to consider that could help you keep your student loan debt low:

-• Check if a 529 plan was opened for you.
-A 529 plan is a type of college savings account that helps parents save on taxes while putting away money for their child’s education.
+• Check if a 529 plan was opened for you: A 529 plan is a type of college savings account that helps parents save on taxes while putting away money for their child’s education.
 If your parents (or even your grandparents) have a 529 plan for you, you can use the money for your qualified education expenses.
-Keep in mind that a 529 plan held by your parent could affect your Estimated Family Contribution (EFC) that’s calculated by the FAFSA — meaning you might not be offered as much financial aid.
+Keep in mind that a 529 plan held by your parent could affect your Student Aid Index, that’s calculated through the FAFSA — meaning you might not be offered as much financial aid.

-• Enroll in a work-study program.
-After filling out the FAFSA, you might have the option to sign up for a work-study program.
-Jobs offered through these programs generally don’t pay very much, but they can help you cover small costs while also adding to your resume.
+• Apply for a work-study job: After filling out the FAFSA, you might have the option to apply for a work-study program.
+Jobs offered through this program generally don't pay very much, but they can help you cover small costs while also adding to your resume.

-• Get a job.
-Another alternative is to get a job that can help you pay for expenses while you’re taking classes.
+• Get a part-time job: Another alternative is to get a job that can help you pay for expenses while you’re taking classes.
 Just be sure to find something that won’t interfere with your coursework.

 Small private student loans can help fill in funding gaps